WallarooLabs/blog.wallaroolabs.com/content/post/back-pressure2.md

 A comprehensive back-pressure system was added to Pony in November 2017 by
 [Sean T. Allen, VP of Engineering at Wallaroo Labs](https://www.wallaroolabs.com/about).
-Look for a Wallaroo Labs blog post by Sean in the future that describes this the back-pressure scheduler in more detail.
+Look for a Wallaroo Labs article by Sean in the future that describes this the back-pressure scheduler in more detail.

 Sean's back-pressure implementation operates at the actor scheduling layer